A Tool for Carbon Dosage Control

 Adjust the carbon load to N2O concentration

 From a process control standpoint, the slope of the N2O curve in response to the different COD/N-ratios can be used as an indicator for the dominating sludge process.
 If you aim for complete denitrification to N2 to avoid N2O, you can apply the N2O sensor to monitor N2O concentration.
 Thus, you can increase the carbon load when the N2O concentration increases to ensure a COD/N ratio above 3.5.

 Anammox as an Alternative

 While it might appear as a detour, anammox is operationally easier to achieve.
 The process has been demonstrated at temperatures down to 20°C, which makes it relevant in many parts of the world during summer.
-In the PdNA case, the relationship between COD/N and N2O can be used for controlling the partial denitrification process to accumulate nitrite for anammox and keep the COD/N ratio below 1.
+In the PdNA case, you can use the relationship between COD/N and N2O for controlling the partial denitrification process to accumulate nitrite for anammox and keep the COD/N ratio below 1.
 The N2O sensor can monitor the N2O formation and decrease the carbon loading to achieve partial denitrification to NO2-, which can be used for anammox.
 The carbon can then be harvested and used for biogas production.